nishantneupane/Nubrief/README.md

 **🧠 Smalltalk Integration**

 We use Smalltalk to generate daily wisdom quotes and trivia challenges.
-✅ The Wisdom Generator is written in Smalltalk (wisdomGenerator.st).
+✅ The Wisdom Generator is written in Smalltalk (/newsletter-backend/services/wisdomGenerator.st).
 ✅ It runs in the backend and inserts a daily quote & trivia into each email.
 ✅ Users get to see the answer to the trivia at the bottom of the email.